baharbiazar/fraud_detection/overview.md

     * To generate the HTML from the json data from the database, either just use simple string concatenation or Jinja2 templates.

-### Step 8: Deploy!

-Use [these instructions](https://github.com/GalvanizeDataScience/project-proposals/blob/master/host_app_on_amazon.md) as your guide if you need one.

-* Set up AWS instance
-* Set up environment on your EC2 instance
-* Push your code to github
-* SSH into the instance and clone your repo
-* Run Flask app on instance
-* Make it work (debug, debug, debug)
-* Profits!

-### Extra

-* Make your dashboard interactive.
-Allow a dashboard user to clear or flag fraud events.
-Come up with other features that might be useful.

-* Create a D3 visualization for your web based frontend.
-You might want to visualize any number of metrics/data.
-Use your creativity to create something that makes sense for a end user in terms of what data you present.